-Number of employe Number of employees who do overtime hours on a regular basis
+Number of employe es who do overtime hours on a regular basis

 < 12 hours a week ≥ 12 and <≤ 20 hours a week > 20 hours a week

 Significant Men

 location of operation 1 Women

-oporanon i Other
+operation i Other

-Not disclosed S
+Not disclosed

 Total

 Significant Men

 location of operation 2 Women

 operation 2 Other

-Not disclosed .;(0)
+Not disclosed ~O,

-Total S
+Total 0

-- Gender is specified by the employees themselves. - Gender is not disclosed by the employees themselves. - 854 Guidance to REWO 7-b
+\ Gender is specified by the employees themselves.

+860 Guidance to REWO 7-b

-- The most common types of workers who are not employees covered by this requirement are those reported under Disclosure 2-8 in GRI 2: General Disclosures 2021. - See Table 14 for an example of how to present the information for REWO 7-b.
+The most common types of workers who are not employees covered by this requirement are those reported under Disclosure 2-8 in GRI 2: General Disclosures 2021.

+See Table 14 for an example of how to present the information for REWO 7-b.